 Molds for Melt-and-Pour Soap

-Youโll need to choose a mold that can withstand higher temperatures so it doesnโt melt from the heat of your soap base.
 Metal baking tins, muffin pans, silicone molds, and wooden soap molds are the types most often used in soap making.

 Silicone Molds

-Wood and metal molds
+Wood and Metal Molds

 Baking or muffin tins are perfect for making your own soap.
 Simply pour your melted soap base into the individual tins, and allow it to cool completely.

-If your soap doesnโt pop out easily, place the tin in the freezer for 20 minutes, then try again.
+If your soap doesn’t pop out easily, place the tin in the freezer for 20 minutes, then try again.
 You can also use large wooden or metal soap molds if you would like to create bars of soap with layers, marbling, or patterns.

 How to Use Melt-and-Pour Soap

-As the name suggests, itโs as simple as just melting your soap base and pouring it into a mold.
+As the name suggests, it’s as simple as just melting your soap base and pouring it into a mold.
 But there are a few basic supplies you might need:

 - Microwave-safe bowl